Admyral-Security/admyral/README.md

 #### Does Admyral stay open-source?

 We love open-source.
-Therfore, Admyral stays committed to keep all open-sourced features freely available under the same open-source terms and maintain them.
+Therefore, Admyral stays committed to keep all open-sourced features freely available under the same open-source terms and maintain them.
 However, future premium features may only be part of our enterprise version.
 For specific requirements, please reach out to us via [chris@admyral.dev](mailto:chris@admyral.dev).

 ## 🏙️ Enterprise Version